UrbanAlign: Post-hoc Semantic Calibration for VLM-Human Preference Alignment: Related Work

 \section{Related Work}

-\textbf{Urban perception and crowdsourcing.} Place Pulse collects pairwise comparisons of urban scenes across six dimensions~\citep{salesses2013collaborative}.
-Siamese networks have been trained on these labels~\citep{dubey2016deep}.
-Multi-task learning~\citep{zhang2018measuring} and continuous score regression~\citep{naik2014streetscore} have also been explored.
-All these methods map directly from pixels to abstract percepts, bypassing interpretable mid-level representations.
-Recent cross-cultural evaluations further show that Place Pulse models transfer poorly to non-Western cities~\citep{pp2chinese2025}, motivating cost-effective local calibration.
+\textbf{Urban perception and preference data.} Pairwise comparison has a long history in psychometrics~\citep{thurstone1927law,bradley1952rank}.
+Place Pulse collects over one million pairwise comparisons of street-view images across six perceptual dimensions~\citep{salesses2013collaborative}.
+Siamese networks~\citep{dubey2016deep}, multi-task learning~\citep{zhang2018measuring}, and continuous score regression~\citep{naik2014streetscore} have been trained on these labels, but map directly from pixels to abstract percepts without interpretable mid-level representations.
+Cross-cultural evaluations further show that such models transfer poorly to non-Western cities~\citep{pp2chinese2025}, motivating cost-effective local calibration rather than large-scale re-annotation.
+Pairwise preference datasets now extend to 10-dimension urban perception~\citep{quintana2025specs} and photographic aesthetics~\citep{murray2012ava}, paralleling the learning-to-rank paradigm~\citep{joachims2002optimizing}, yet the resulting models remain black-box rankers.
+Foundation models have been used to generate synthetic training corpora~\citep{ye2022zerogen,meng2023tuning}, but these operate on unimodal text with discrete labels and do not address the multi-dimensional, subjective nature of visual preference.
+UrbanAlign instead synthesises \emph{visual} pairwise data via structured dimension scoring and post-hoc geometric calibration, requiring no weight modification.

-\textbf{VLMs for urban understanding.} Systematic evaluation of GenAI models reveals that VLMs capture broad perceptual trends but oversimplify the multi-dimensional complexity of human judgements~\citep{zhang2025genai}.
-Benchmarking VLMs on urban perception confirms stronger alignment on objective properties than subjective appraisals~\citep{mushkani2025dovlms}.
-Contrastive pretraining on satellite imagery and text~\citep{yan2024urbanclip} and zero-shot urban function inference through prompting~\citep{huang2024zeroshot} demonstrate the power---and limits---of VLMs for urban tasks.
-These studies position VLMs as end-to-end classifiers; we reposition them as \emph{structured semantic decoders} whose outputs require post-hoc calibration.
+\textbf{VLM-based scoring and multi-agent reasoning.} Systematic evaluation reveals that VLMs capture broad perceptual trends but oversimplify multi-dimensional human judgements~\citep{zhang2025genai}; benchmarking on urban perception confirms stronger alignment on objective properties (\eg, building density) than subjective ones (\eg, safety, boringness)~\citep{mushkani2025dovlms}.
+Contrastive pretraining on satellite imagery~\citep{yan2024urbanclip} and zero-shot urban function inference~\citep{huang2024zeroshot} further demonstrate both the power and limits of VLMs for urban tasks; these studies position VLMs as end-to-end classifiers, whereas we reposition them as \emph{structured semantic decoders} whose outputs require post-hoc calibration.
+Pairwise evaluation aligns better with human opinions than pointwise scoring~\citep{wu2024qalign,liu2024pairs}, yet single-shot scoring still suffers from position effects and anchoring biases.
+Self-consistency sampling~\citep{wang2023selfconsistency} and multi-agent debate~\citep{du2024improving,liang2024encouraging,liu2025dmad} mitigate these issues for factual QA and mathematical reasoning, but applying structured deliberation to continuous visual scoring with domain-specific semantics remains unexplored.
+UrbanAlign bridges this gap with an Observer--Debater--Judge chain that separates observation, argumentation, and judgement into distinct reasoning stages for pairwise dimension scoring.